 Abuse alcohol and drugs

-Not all children suffer such negative effects.
+This is not true for all children.
 About 75% of children of divorce are okay.
 They may need time to get to this point after finding out you are breaking up.

-If you separate and/or end your relationship, you must make more decisions at a time when you may have bad feelings about the other parent.
+If you separate, or end your relationship, you must make more decisions at a time when you may have bad feelings about the other parent.
 Be ready with good conflict-resolution skills.
 Know how to find help if you cannot settle things on your own.
 This will make things easier for your children.

-Work with your spouse/partner.
+Work with your spouse or partner.
 Make sure you both have strong, positive relationships with your children and you both are involved in parenting while you are together.
-You must help maintain the children's relationship with the other parent.
+You must help support the children’s relationship with the other parent.

-Washington law supports children having strong, continued relationships with both parents.
-The law also recognizes there may be cases where a court should limit a parent's time with a child because of:
+Washington law supports children having strong relationships with both parents.
+The law also recognizes there may be cases where a court should limit a parent’s time with a child because of:

 other parenting problems